COVID-19 Updates. Unwavering support.

 Employee Benefits Security Administration’s Disaster Relief Notice Extends Deadlines for COBRA

-This recent IRS and Department of Labor joint rule provides guidance extending multiple COBRA deadlines including election, qualifying event notification, payment, and more.
-It also extends several Healthcare Flexible Spending Account and Health Reimbursement Arrangement deadlines including a use-or-lose extension, extension of runout period, and extension of appeals period.
+This IRS and Department of Labor joint rule provides guidance extending multiple COBRA deadlines including election, qualifying event notification, payment, and more.
+It also extends several HC-FSA and HRA deadlines including a use-or-lose extension, extension of runout period, and extension of appeals period.

 This joint rule is applicable to plans with start dates in 2019.
 These deadline extensions are retroactive to March 1, 2020 and will end 60 days after the end of the outbreak period, or when the national emergency is declared over.